Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 ### The reset

-Holding FS1 for one second with SW1 down returns all nine page-2 and page-3 parameters to their power-on defaults: LFO 1 rate and depth, dub level, spray, overlap, output, LFO 2 rate and depth, bandpass, shift mix, freq shift and pitch rand.
+Holding FS1 for one second with SW1 down returns all nine page-2 and page-3 parameters to their power-on defaults: LFO 1 rate and both depths, spray, overlap, output, LFO 2 rate and depth, bandpass, shift mix, freq shift and pitch rand.

 **Page 1 is deliberately untouched.** Resetting it would leave all six knobs uncaught and